v3kt0r-87/Mesa-Turnip-Builder/README.md

  A huge thanks to [@Mesa3D Team](//gitlab.freedesktop.org/mesa/mesa) for giving us such amazing drivers so that we can further improve our device performance

- thanks to all memebers of our Telegram Group [Adreno Driver Support Group](//t.me/adreno_driver) for testing and sharing benchmarks
+ Thanks to all memebers of our Telegram Group [Adreno Driver Support Group](//t.me/adreno_driver) for testing and sharing benchmarks